Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Concrete examples

-{$\bullet$ Case 1 ($h\ge1$):} This corresponds to the setting where both the minimum separation and the maximum spread increase rapidly with $n$.
-To accommodate the increasing spread within clusters, $\sigma_n^2$ must also grow with $n$.
-Otherwise, the BSF model may incorrectly split a single cluster into multiple sub-clusters due to the dispersion of points.
+\textit{Case 1} ($h\ge1$): Both the minimum separation and the maximum spread increase rapidly with $n$.
+To accommodate the increasing within-cluster spread, $\sigma_n^2$ must also grow with $n$; otherwise the BSF model may incorrectly split a single cluster into multiple subclusters.

-{$\bullet$ Case 2 ($d>1$ and $h <1$):} Here, the minimum separation grows with $n$, while the maximum spread either grows slowly or decreases.
-In this regime, $\sigma_n^2$ has greater flexibility, as the exponent $\beta - 1 \in (h - 1, d - 1)$.
-Accordingly, $\sigma_n^2$ may increase, remain constant, or decrease with $n$.
+\textit{Case 2} ($d>1$ and $h<1$): The minimum separation grows with $n$, while the maximum spread grows slowly or decreases.
+In this regime $\sigma_n^2$ has greater flexibility, with $\beta-1\in(h-1,d-1)$; accordingly $\sigma_n^2$ may increase, remain constant, or decrease with $n$.

-{$\bullet$ Case 3 ($d\le 1$):} This case captures scenarios where both the minimum separation and maximum spread grow slowly or shrink with $n$.
-In such situations, clusters may not be sufficiently separated, and points from distinct clusters may be erroneously merged.
-To prevent underpartitioning, $\sigma_n^2$ must decrease with $n$, enabling the BSF model to be more sensitive to small separations.
+\textit{Case 3} ($d\le1$): Both the minimum separation and maximum spread grow slowly or shrink with $n$.
+Clusters may not be sufficiently separated, risking erroneous merging of distinct clusters.
+To prevent underpartitioning, $\sigma_n^2$ must decrease with $n$, making the BSF model more sensitive to small separations.

-The above discussion provides insights into how $D_{\mu,\min}$ and $\Lambda_{\max}$ may be allowed to change when both the data dimensions and number of clusters may increase.
+The above discussion provides insight into the roles of $D_{\mu,\min}$ and $\Lambda_{\max}$ as the data dimension $p_n$ and the number of clusters $K_{0,n}$ grow. { Without additional structural conditions, our clustering consistency result accommodates data dimensions growing moderately with the sample size, as ensured by condition~(iv) of Theorem~\ref{thm:GMM_consistency_gen}.}